plotly/plotly.github.io/_posts/excel/2015-10-31-bubble-map-with-excel.md

 ---
 layout: single
 title: Make a Bubble Map with Excel
-subtitle: Plotly with Excel
+subtitle: Chart Studio with Excel
 permalink: /excel/bubble-map/
 imageurl: static/images/bubble-map.png
 state: inactive
 tags: excel
 meta_description: A tutorial on how to make a bubble map with Excel.
-Plotly is the easiest and fastest way to  make and share graphs online.
+Chart Studio is the easiest and fastest way to  make and share graphs online.
 actioncall: Make a Bubble Map
 ---